olfat123/thecityguards/README.md

 - Delete default WordPress pages
 - Add your website pages with adding template blade for each one
-- Save the id of each page in r9_pages() function
+- Save the id of each page in migaloz_pages() function
-- Modify $menu in wp-content/themes/r9/app/View/Composers/App.php to adjust your menu items
+- Modify $menu in wp-content/themes/migaloz/app/View/Composers/App.php to adjust your menu items

 # Custom Post Type